 All legislative power of the WSMA is vested in the approximately 200 voting members of the WSMA House of Delegates.

 For policies adopted at the 2018 WSMA Annual Meeting, download the Official Actions of the 2018 WSMA House of Delegates.
 For previous years' reports, contact the WSMA Seattle office at email@example.com or 206.441.9762.
-For the compendium of all policies passed by the House of Delegates, visit our Policies page.
+For the compendium of all policies passed by the House of Delegates, visit our Whats Our Policy? page.